-- The writing surface and chair are suitable for the pupil's own height and allows them to sit appropriately. - The pupil sits towards the left of their partner leaving plenty of space for writing on the left side of his/her - mid line (this allows maximum space for arm movement).
+- The writing surface and chair are suitable for the children's own height and allows them to sit appropriately. - The child sits towards the left of their partner leaving plenty of space for writing on the left side of his/her mid line (this allows maximum space for arm movement).

-Pupils with Difficulties
+Children with Difficulties

-Sometimes some pupils may experience difficulties and these will be addressed through an adapted approach and appropriate levels of support.
+Sometimes some children may experience difficulties and these will be addressed through an adapted approach and appropriate levels of support.